jiamin-dai/jiamin-dai.github.io/index.md

 </dl>

 ```
-A proud member of the eDAPT Lab led by Dr Joanna McGrenere:
+Proud member of the eDAPT Lab led by Dr Joanna McGrenere
 ```

 ```